 Help Everyone Else

 If you have completed all of your own post-combat activities and your allies are still working, spend some time with the Aid Action.
-It costs you nothing to do, and while the bonus isn't huge, sometimes a +1 or +2 is just enough.
+It costs you nothing to do, and while the bonus isn’t always huge, it can be from +1 to +4 depending on how good you are at the skill.

 Your party is healed, your gear is back in working order, your Focus Points are recovered, and your alchemist has a sack full of fresh explosives.
 It’s time to get back to adventuring.
 Good luck!